HewlettPackard/hpegl-metal-os-windows-iso/README.md

 ## Default GreenLakeAdmin password

-These scripts support one of two ways of securing the default GreenlakeAdmin account.
+These scripts support one of two ways of securing the default GreenLakeAdmin account.
 This is the built-in Administrator account that has been renamed.

 1. User defined password in the [user-data](glm-user-data.template.dos#L9) file.
    * This will enable a known password to be used for the GreenlakeAdmin account